OctopusDeploy/blog/blog/2022-q2/automating-support-emails-runbooks/index.md

 ## Conclusion

-These examples are just a small insight into how Octopus Runbooks can help you get key information to those that need it.
+These examples are a small insight into how Octopus Runbooks can help you get key information to those that need it.

 If you'd like to try Octopus Runbooks for yourself, [sign up for a free trial](https://octopus.com/start) and have fun experimenting.